 The Shocking Part Of The Story Parashat Vayeitzei

 Even the most dedicated parents are not spending as much time with their children as the devices are.
 Slowly they absorb messages that we find difficult.
-Many times they are so subtle that we don’ even realise the damage being caused.
+Many times they are so subtle that we don’t even realize the damage being caused.

 For 20 years Jacob lived with Lavan and although he states that he dwelt with Lavan but was not strayed by him, that was only because of the intervention from above.
 Had he stayed he would have been lost.